jean/blog/_posts/2020/2020-10-20-rolling-in-render-trees.md

 layout: posts
 title: Rolling in render trees
 tags: [blazor]
+date: 2020-10-20 00:00:00 -0500
 ---

 This is the second blog post in a mini-series on the internals of rendering and components in Blazor.
 By internals, I mean that we’ll be doing one of my favorite things: reading code and figuring out what it does.
 As a preface, this blog post assumes that you’re familiar with [Blazor](https://blazor.net).

 If you haven't read the first blog post already, I'd recommend [taking a look at it](./combing-through-component-base) before reading the rest of this post.
 We'll be picking up right where we left off.

-### Building render trees

 In the last blog post, we discussed the `ComponentBase` class in Blazor.
 Each component has a `StateHasChanged` method that is invoked when the component needs to be rendered.
 We'll use this method as a transition from our exploration of `ComponentBase` to our dive into render trees.

 ```csharp
 protected void StateHasChanged()